LaunchCodeEducation/gis-devops/src/installations/prep-week/index.rst

   - IDEs are “heavier” in consuming resources (CPU/RAM) because they have to support so many more features
   - In exchange for the higher consumption they are better at handling large code bases, have integrated debugging, and other conveniences

-- **Visual Studio Code: the TE (text/code editor) we will use to write client-side code like HTML, CSS and JavaScript**

-  - A lightweight text / code editor
-  - Using free extensions it can be customized to rival the capabilities of a full-blown IDE (without any bloat from unused features)
-  - It shines as a code editor for working with JavaScript due to the large community of JavaScript developers that use and develop extensions for it
-  - *Interesting bit: VSC is actually written in JavaScript using a cross-platoform desktop framework called Electron!*

-- **Docker For Mac: a set of tools for working with Docker containers**

-  - Docker Machine: a Linux virtual machine that runs the Docker Engine
-  - Docker Engine: the program used to provision and manage Docker containers running on a Docker Machine
-  - Docker CLI: the command line program used issue commands to the Docker Engine

 - **Node[JS]: Node is a JavaScript runtime for executing JavaScript outside of the browser**

   - Node is a runtime that includes a CLI tool we can use to execute JavaScript code or as a REPL shell (like the Bash or Python shell)